loveliiivelaugh/cli-team-generator/README.md

 Follow me at my [GitHub](https://github.com/loveliiivelaugh) to discover more of my projects.

-Feel free to reach out at my email, [woodward.michael.a@gmail.com](woodward.michael.a@gmail.com) if you have any odditional questions or just want to chat!
+Feel free to reach out at my email [woodward.michael.a@gmail.com](woodward.michael.a@gmail.com) if you have any odditional questions or just want to chat!

 #### This README was generated with the [CLI README Generator](https://github.com/loveliiivelaugh/nu-hw9-cli-readme-generator) app.